h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 >
 >> If one end signals support for both "radius/1.0" and "radius/1.1", and the other end either does not use ALPN, then the system using ALPN MUST behave as if the other end has used the ALPN name "radius/1.0".
 >>
->> If one end signals support for both "radius/1.0" and "radius/1.1", and the other end either end signals support only for one ALPN protcol, then the mutually compatible ALPN protocol MUST be used.
+>> If one end signals support for both "radius/1.0" and "radius/1.1", and the other end either end signals support only for one ALPN protocol, then the mutually compatible ALPN protocol MUST be used.
 >>
 >> Where both ends signal support for "radius/1.1", that extension MUST be used.
 There is no reason to negotiate a feature and then not use it.

 Implementations MUST signal ALPN "radius/1.1" in order for it to be used in a connection.
-Implementations MUST NOT have an administative flag which makes a connection use "radius/1.1" without signalling that protocol via ALPN.
+Implementations MUST NOT have an administrative flag which makes a connection use "radius/1.1" without signalling that protocol via ALPN.

 ### Configuration of ALPN

 Clients or servers supporting this specification can do so by extending their TLS configuration through the addition of a new configuration flag, called "RADIUS-1.1" here.
-The exact name given below does not need to be used, but it is RECOMMENDED that administative interfaces or programming interfaces use a similar name in order to provide consistent terminology.
+The exact name given below does not need to be used, but it is RECOMMENDED that administrative interfaces or programming interfaces use a similar name in order to provide consistent terminology.
 This flag controls how the implementations signal use of this protocol via ALPN.

 Configuration Flag Name